makerdao/community/faqs/governance.md

 ## Can anyone start a forum signal thread?

 Yes, anyone may start these threads.
-Signal threads that stick to the guidelines and deal with issues that are important to the community tend to get more traction than those that don’t.
+Signal threads that stick to the guidelines and deal with issues that are important to the community tend to get more traction than those that don't.

 ## What is the difference between a forum signal thread and a regular forum poll?